Problem solving

 diagram

-This kind of ecological problem solving always starts with the ecological imagination and sees the physical, biological, and social facets of the same problem.
+This kind of ecological problem solving always starts with the ecological imagination and sees these three inter-related and codependent components as the physical, biological, and social facets of the same problem.

 one